Grok (verb): to understand intuitively or by empathy.

 Krystelle is a final year Business student at Monash University in Melbourne.
 She started out at Grok as an intern and now manages our social media.
 She has a variety of skills and knowledge she learnt through her course that helps bring a new perspective to the team.
 She is passionate about creating content that engages our audience.

-Laura Barker has a Bachelor of Education (Hons) and Master of Education (Hons).
+Laura has a Bachelor of Ed (Hons) and Master of Ed (Hons).
 She has a wealth of knowledge in the digital technologies space including experience gained from working at the Victorian Academy of Teaching and Leadership as a Senior Digital Learning Designer.
 She has also been a K-12 Technology Coordinator, Lecturer in Charge for Technologies Education, a Victorian Digital Technologies Specialist Teacher, and a writer of Digital Technologies Curriculum for ESA, ISV and VCAA.
 Laura has presented at state and national conferences in the areas of Digital Technologies, ICT and integrated learning.
 She is passionate about innovative approaches to education, integrating pedagogical knowledge and research into teaching and learning.
-When not at work, Laura spends time in Melbourne with her young family.

 Matthew completed his Software Engineering degree at UNSW.
 Before coming to Grok, he worked at UNSW as a course administrator, lecturer and tutor.
 He is passionate about making technology education the best it can be!